gracewa/Github_Search/README.md

 https://gitsearch-e934a.firebaseapp.com/?21388

 ## User Story
---User can view the Author's github profile
+-User can view the Author's github profile
 -user can search for github users
 ## Pre-requisites